mennovanslooten/mockqa/README.md

 **MockQA is a Functional Testing tool for jQuery projects that has one design goal:**

-> Enable front-end developers of all levels to write and run functional tests within minutes from their first encounter.
+> MockQA should Enable front-end developers of all levels to write and run functional tests within minutes from their first encounter.
 Developers should spend time debugging software, not tests.

 To achieve this, I focused on the following features: